Name of Australia How Did Australia Get Its Name?

 The name New Holland subsequently adopted by many others.

 What did The First British Call It?
-They Colonise the Place
+New Holland

 The British explorer James Cook, who had been secretly commissioned in 1770 by the British Admiralty to find the southern land arrived on the east coast on 29th April 1770.
 Cook initially referred to the place as New Holland.
 He claimed it for the British and named the place New Wales and then changed the name to New South Wales.